AdaCore/training_material/style_guide.rst

 =====================

 There should be no in-line formatting in a slide title (e.g. emphasis, role, etc).
-This is to make it easier when we extract title for syllabi or the like.
+This is to make it easier when we extract titles for syllabi or the like.

 Ada keywords in a slide title should be quoted - e.g. *Simple "case" Statements*